Create effective listings in Microsoft AppSource and within Office

 You specify your add-in name in two places, so be sure to use the same name in both:

-- Your add-in manifest; specifically, the DisplayName element element (Office Add-in), or the Title element element (SharePoint Add-in).
+- Your add-in manifest; specifically, the DisplayName element (Office Add-in), or the Title element (SharePoint Add-in).
 This specifies the name that is displayed after the user installs the add-in.

-- The Seller Dashboard add-in submission form.
-This specifies the name that is displayed in AppSource and the in-product Store.
+- The name that you reserve in Partner Center.
+This specifies the name that is displayed in Microsoft AppSource and the in-product Store.

 Write compelling descriptions

 A good description makes your solution stand out.
-Your short description should entice potential users to learn more.
-Your long description, which appears on the AppSource landing page, should provide more detail about your solution and its value.
+Your summary should entice potential users to learn more.
+Your description, which appears on the Microsoft AppSource landing page, should provide more detail about your solution and its value.

-The short description that you supply with your submission is the text that is shown to users in AppSource and in-product search results.
+The summary that you supply with your submission is the text that is shown to users in Microsoft AppSource and in-product search results.
 You want it to be original, engaging, and directed at your target audience.
 Describe your solution and its value to your target customer, in one or two sentences:

 - Put the most important information first.